L2G/timezone-ii/README.md

 ### timezone-ii::rhel

-This changes the timezone on RedHat Enterprise Linux (RHEL) and CentOS.
-It updates the `/etc/sysconfig/clock` file with the value of the `tz` attribute, then calls `tzdata-update` to change the timezone.
+This changes the timezone on RedHat Enterprise Linux (RHEL) and RHEL-family platforms such as CentOS.
+It updates the `/etc/sysconfig/clock` file with the value of the `tz` attribute, then calls `tzdata-update` (if available) to change the timezone.
 All node attributes other than `tz` are ignored.

 Contributing
 ------------
 1. Fork the [repository on GitHub](https://github.com/L2G/timezone-ii)
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
-4. If at all possible, write test-kitchen tests for your change and ensure they all pass
+4. If at all possible, write tests for your change and ensure they all pass
 5. Submit a pull request using GitHub

 Acknowledgements